A chronology of key events:

 2002 November - Widespread public sector strikes over government privatisation plans bring country to a standstill.

 2003 March - Constitution changed to allow devolution to regions and departments of powers over economic development, transport, tourism, culture and further education.
-Amendments also provide for local referendums, to give people more say in local decisions.

 2003 July - Corsica referendum, first to follow March constitutional amendments, narrowly votes against establishment of unified assembly with limited powers to raise and spend taxes.
 Paris had hoped that a yes vote would end separatist violence.